PhysiCell-Tools/DAPT-example/README.md

 ├── basic.py                        # Simplest example using DAPT with PhysiCell
-├── outputs                         # Directory where output from the pipeline is saved ├── paper_example.py                # Example used in the paper demonstrating use of a config file with DAPT ├── parameters.csv                  # Parameters used for by each example, not used directly └── sheet.py                        # Example showing how to combine cloud services like Google Sheets with DAPT
+├── outputs                         # Directory where output from the pipeline is saved ├── paper_example.py                # Example used in the paper demonstrating use of a config file with DAPT └── parameters.csv                  # Parameters used for by each example, not used directly
 ```

 ## How to run an example